 According to the U.S. Department of Labor, interpreters can expect much faster than average employment growth over the next decade.
 Because of the high demand, there is an increasing trend for healthcare institutions to now require medical interpreters to have advanced training and become nationally certified.
 Take this next step in your career with the Advanced Medical Interpreter Certificate.

-The University of Georgia Center for Continuing Education, in collaboration with Westbridge Solutions, has developed a unique and intensive course designed to meet the educational and skills based training needs of medical interpreters seeking to gain and/or maintain their certification.
+The University of Georgia Center for Continuing Education, in collaboration with Westbridge Solutions, has developed a unique and intensive course designed to meet the educational and skills based training needs of medical interpreters seeking to advance their knowledge and prepare to earn or maintain their certification.

 - The Path to National Certification